michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 approaches to handle this communication.

 #### 💡 Practical Uses of Inputs and Outputs
-1. Navigate from a product list to a detailed view using @Input to pass the selected product ID to the detail component.
+1. Creating more interactive components that need to notify parent of changes (dropdowns, search inputs).
-2. Implement dynamic filtering for a list view where filter settings are passed down using `@Input()` and filter changes are communicated back via `@Output()`.
+2. Pass data like user details to a child component and `@Output()` to emit user update events from the child to the parent component.
-3. Creating interactive components that need to notify parent of changes (dropdowns, search inputs).
+3. Navigate from a product list to a detailed view using `@Input` to pass the selected product ID to the detail component.

 #### Traditional Approach with Decorators